One-pot Mac and Cheese

 I know, there’s a gazillion mac & cheese recipes on the internet, but I couldn’t resist sharing this pot full of creamy cheesy goodness.

-Because this no bake mac and cheese is so embarrassingly easy to make.
+Because this no-bake mac and cheese is so embarrassingly easy to make.
 I mean, VERY easy, and makes a terrific family meal during busy weeknights.
-And I’m totally in love with that kind of easy recipes.
+And I’m totally in love with those kinds of easy recipes.

-You’re basically going to cook macaroni with milk, salt, pepper and garlic powder for flavor.
+You’re basically going to cook macaroni with milk, salt, pepper, and garlic powder.
 Then turn the heat off, throw in cheddar and cream cheese, stir until super creamy and melty.
 Finish with parmesan and black pepper.
 That’s it, all done!

 It’s super cozy, satisfying, and customizable depending on what you have or your preferences.
 You can toss everything in, and it will still come out delicious and perfect to feed a crowd.

-And if this easy stovetop mac and cheese is your type of meal, then you’ll love these one-pot pasta recipes and creamy pastas that I’ve recently shared.
+And if this easy stovetop mac and cheese is your kind of meal, you’ll love the one-pot pasta recipes and creamy pastas I’ve recently shared.

 Now, let’s make dinner a breeze!